 You could at this stage give them a test assignment to get a better overview of their remote working abilities.
 This could even include asking them to record a short video presenting themselves, to give you an ida of how presentable and articulate candidates are.
 If you set clear guidelines on how to record their videos, then you can also see how well they were able to follow instructions.

-It’s important to assess cognitive abilities, technical skills, personality, and culture fit.
+It’s important to assess cognitive abilities, technical skills, personality, and culture fit using interview questions for problem-solving and other skills.
 All candidates that pass this phase then proceed to the online video interviews.

 4. Video interviews

 Interviews allow you to assess candidates in more detail and video interviews are a useful tool to do this for remote jobs.

 There are a range of online platforms you can use to host the interview.
 You will need to be prepared for the interviews by checking that your internet connection is working, that you send any relevant interview guidelines to candidates in advance, that you have arranged who will be on the hiring team to sit in on the interviews, that you’ve prepared questions in advance and that you know which team member will ask them, that you you’re generally as prepared for the meeting as you would be for a face-to-face one.